Edward-Fedoruk/redocly-test/README.md

 - -v, --version <string>: The new version for the npm package.

 ## Environment variables
+or you can use env variables for all parameters or some of them
 - USER_NAME='user'
 - PASSWORD='ASDF2E1QD1'
 - WORKSPACE='workspace'